Despite being only a matter of millimeters in size, an ulcer can be very uncomfortable in the mouth.

 Bonjela provides pain relief from mouth ulcers in just three minutes.
 It is specially formulated to relieve the pain associated with them and aiding the mouth healing process.

-Bonjela contains Cetalkonium Chloride, an antiseptic which helps to fight infections, and Choline Salicylate, for the relief of pain and inflammation.
+Bonjela contains Cetalkonium Chloride, an antiseptic which helps to fight infections, and Choline Salicylate a non-steroidal anti-inflammatory (similar to aspirin) for the relief of pain and inflammation.

 - Gengigel (view on Boots)